Harry Woolf, Baron Woolf: Early life

 Woolf was born in Newcastle upon Tyne, on 2 May 1933, to Alexander Susman Woolf and his wife Leah (née Cussins).
 His grandfather Harry was a naturalised Briton of Polish and Russian Jewish origins.
 His father had been a fine art dealer, but was persuaded to run his own building business instead by his wife.
 They had four children, but their first child died, and his mother was protective of the three surviving children.
 Woolf lived in Newcastle-upon-Tyne until he was about five years old, when his family moved to Glasgow, Scotland, where he attended Glasgow Academy going on to Fettes College, an Edinburgh public school, where he mostly enjoyed his time and had supportive friends.

 Woolf formed much of his sense of justice and fairness from his experiences at Fettes College.
 On one occasion while combing his hair, Woolf leaned into a neighbouring dormitory cubicle to use the mirror.
 A prefect reported this as the school had strict rules about being in other pupils' cubicles, but Woolf felt that he had not broken the rules because he did not have his feet inside the cubicle at the time.
 He appealed for fairness, but his housemaster, who had been in the army, increased Woolf's punishment from six strokes of the cane to eight.

 Woolf had read books about lawyers and wanted to be a barrister.
 His housemaster told him that this was not a suitable career-choice for him because he had a stutter, but this only made Woolf more determined in his vocation.
-His A level results gained him a place at the University of Cambridge; however, he studied law at University College London (UCL) instead as a consequence of his parents' move to London at about that time.
+His A level results gained him a place at the University of Cambridge; however, he studied law at University College London (UCL) instead, as a consequence of his parents' move to London at about that time.

 Legal career

 Woolf chose to be a barrister in 1955 and began practising on the Oxford circuit.
-He became Junior Counsel to the Inland Revenue (Common Law) from 1973–74, and was First Junior Treasury Counsel (Common Law) from 1974–79.
-In 1979, aged 45, he was appointed as a Queen's Bench Division High Court judge.
+He became Junior Counsel to the Inland Revenue (Common Law) from 1973 to 1974, and was promoted to First Junior Treasury Counsel (Common Law) from 1974 to 1979.

+A significant part of his practice as the "Treasury Devil" was in the development of the nascent Administrative Law from four ancient Prerogative Writs.
+Before the Administrative Court was established, almost all judicial reviews were heard before the Lord Chief Justice sitting in a Divisional Court of the Queen's Bench Division, with Woolf commonly appearing for the Crown.